Pelican-Elegant/elegant/content/Projects/elegant-theme.md

 ## Modified Date

 You will need to update your articles time and again.
 You can show the date article was last updated by defining `modified` in your article meta data.
-Please note that value of `modified` is treated as string.

 This is how it is displayed in the side bar,

 ![Modified Date](|filename|/images/elegant-theme_last-modified.png)

+Value of `modified` is treated as string, thus you can insert raw HTML in it.
+For example, `modified` meta data for this article is

+    :::html
+    modified: <a href="https://github.com/talha131/onCrashReboot/commits/master/content/Projects/elegant-theme.md" title="Revision History">Aug 29, 2013</a>

+Clicking on "Aug 29, 2013" will take reader to the Git repository which will show him revision history of the article.

 ## Efficient use of Meta Tags